Early Childhood Programs (ECP) Annual Report

 The Children We Serve:

-In 2018, MICA’s Early Childhood Programs were funded to serve, at most, 284 children (208 in HS and 76 in EHS).
+In 2019, MICA’s Early Childhood Programs were funded to serve, at most, 284 children (208 in HS and 76 in EHS).
 Several HS classrooms operated on a program year with a summer break.
 Therefore, HS enrollment fell below capacity during the summer months, as noted in the graph.
-Two sites opened after the start of the program year, which resulted in lower enrollment.
-Marshalltown Head Start enrollment was affected by the July 2018 tornado.

 Not only did hundreds of children receive a quality early childhood education, but their parents also received information and support, creating a strong and stable family environment.
 The need for early childhood services in MICA’s core counties is great with 1,830 children eligible for the opportunities offered by EHS and HS.